Welcome to the world Akashik. There are a lot of stories set in this world, many unborn and some on the way. This website is your portal to find them.

 - Comic Life where I add sound effects and word balloons.
 When it comes to lettering, I suck so I’m very grateful for this program.

-- Rarely I want an animated png page.
+- Sometimes I want an animated png page.
 Then I will create a series of images or pages and assemble them in apng assembler.

 - My Wacom One tablet